taufiqpsumarna/taufiqpsumarna/README.md

 - 🌱 I’m currently learning **DevOps And Network Security**

-- 👨‍💻 All of my projects are available at [https://taufiqpsumarna.my.id/](https://taufiqpsumarna.my.id/)
+- 👨‍💻 You can find links related to me on [https://taufiqpsumarna.my.id/](https://taufiqpsumarna.my.id/)

-- 💬 Ask me about **Computer Networking, IT Infrastructur, Network Security etc**
+- 💬 Ask me about **Computer Networking, IT Infrastructure, Network Security etc**

 - ✉️ How to reach me ? [send me message from linkedin](https://linkedin.com/in/taufiqpsumarna)